 Unsecured debts, like credit cards, medical bills, and student loans.

 Priority unsecured debts, like alimony, child support, and tax debts.
-Unfortunately, priority debt and student loans typically aren’t covered by your bankruptcy discharge.

 If you don’t have all your creditor information handy, you should get a copy of your credit report.
 You can get a free report from each of the three consumer credit reporting agencies every 12 months.
 Upsolve pulls a credit report for anyone who uses our filing tool.